 Applicants should be aware that when submitting a proposal to the State, they will waive their rights to the confidentiality of the contents of the proposal.
-Once final awards have been announced by the Department, all proposals are subject to disclosure pursuant to the California Public Records Act (Gov. Code, § 6250 et seq.).
+Once final awards have been announced by DWR, all proposals are subject to disclosure pursuant to the California Public Records Act (Gov. Code, § 6250 et seq.).

-7.3 Indemnify and Hold Harmless
+6.3 Indemnify and Hold Harmless